Gannon Scholars Leadership Program FAQs

 - The Gannon Scholars Program fosters a sense of community and a commitment to the common good among the Scholars and throughout the University.
 We create a support system for personal growth, academic excellence and service to others.
 Gannon Scholars are given opportunities to enlarge their perspective, examine issues from multiple vantage points, and engage in respectful dialogue.
 The Gannon Scholars Program lays an effective foundation for adult participation in transformative education.

 Who can apply for the Gannon Scholars Leadership Program?

-The Gannon Scholars Leadership Program is open to students who have been accepted for full-time study at Loyola University Chicago and who are committed to advancing the mission of the Gannon Center for Women and Leadership.
+- The Gannon Scholars Leadership Program is open to students who have been accepted for full-time study at Loyola University Chicago and who are committed to advancing the mission of the Gannon Center for Women and Leadership through an undergraduate research project.
 Students who have demonstrated their commitment to leadership, scholarship and service while in high school make excellent candidates for the program.